Samvit-Kini/Samvit_BSE_Portfolio/index.md

 -->
 # First Milestone
 ## Summary
-For my first milestone, I used python to move the ball tracking robot, foward and back using motors.
+For my first milestone, I used Python to move the Ball Tracking Robot forward and back using motors.
 Reaching this goal took a couple of steps:

 1. My first step was to set up my Raspberry Pi 4.
-The goal of this step, was to connect to the pi remotely without connecting it to my computers with a lot of wires.
+The goal of this step was to connect to the Pi remotely without connecting it to my computers with a lot of wires.
 This step made me follow a lot of instructions which was given to me by Blue Stamp Engineering.
-I was sometimes confused about which wires go where, however it was relatively easy.
+I was sometimes confused about which wires go where; however, it was relatively easy.
 2. My second step was to build the base of my robot, which came in a small kit including: a plastic base, two motors, two large wheels, one small rotating wheel, and a battery source.
 This also came with instructions, giving me small steps to build it.
 3. My third step was to wire everything together.
-I had to wire the the L298N motor with the Raspberry pi 4, which allowed me to program instruction that get sent by the pi.
-I also had to connect the L298N driving motor with the two motors in my base.
+I had to wire the L298N motor with the Raspberry Pi 4, which allowed me to program instructions that get sent by the Pi.
+I also had to connect the L298N driving motor to the two motors in my base.
 This required some soldering, which I had some unexpected difficulties with.
 4. My final step was to write some simple code that tested the functionality of my motors.
-This code was mostly from viewing and understanding previous blue stamp engineering students, who had done the same project as me.
-After a few minor misteps, I succesfully made my motors run, thus finished my first milestone.
+This code was mostly from viewing and understanding previous blue stamp engineering students, who had done the same project as I. After a few minor mistakes, I successfully made my motors run, thus finishing my first milestone.

-The Raspberry Pi 4 is a mini-computer which is powered by the USB-C source.
-Powering it, allows me to run code through the Raspberry Pi allowing me to control other components on the Ball Tracking Robot.
-The L298N is a driving motor powered by 5, 1.5 volt batteries.
-The driving motor gets it's power through the VS and ground pin, and outputs instructions to the motor from Output 1-4.
-The driving motor recieves instructions from the Raspberry Pi 4 from pins: ENA, ENB and IN 1-4.
-The inputs recieve code that controls direction of the motor, and the ENA and ENB pin recieve code that controll the speed of the motors.
+The Raspberry Pi 4 is a mini-computer that is powered by a USB-C source.
+Powering it allows me to run code through the Raspberry Pi, allowing me to control other components on the Ball Tracking Robot.
+The L298N is a driving motor powered by 5 1.5-volt batteries.
+The driving motor gets its power through the VS and ground pin, and outputs instructions to the motor from Output 1-4.
+The driving motor receives instructions from the Raspberry Pi 4 from pins: ENA, ENB and IN 1-4.
+The inputs receive code that controls the direction of the motor, and the ENA and ENB pins receive code that controls the speed of the motors.

+Another component in the L298N Driving Motor is the H-Bridge, which is a fascinating system that allows the driving motor to control direction.

 Another component in the L298N Driving Motor is the H-Bridge, which is a facinating system that allows the driving motor to control direction.